hank317/conference-assistant/README.md

 - Hotel and itinerary arrangement
 - Other precautions
 ## 🤖 create your exclusive conference assistant
 You need to specify the name of the company, school, or organization, and you can also add some instructions to restrict or optimize the assistant's responses.
- Details are as follows:
 ```python
 from assistant import LLMAssistant